A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 Some people prefer to drink bottled water because it is accessible in all grocery stores, plus it is straightforward to carry.
 Instead of spending some time refilling a reusable bottle throughout the day, there are bottled waters that can provide easy access to water at any time of the day.

 In addition, some people say that their water consumption increases through bottled water.
-This is a good option than buying sugary beverages like iced tea, soda, juices, etc.
+This is better than buying sugary beverages like iced tea, soda, and juices.

 Bottled water has a Good Taste.

 Other consumers would prefer to drink bottled water because it has a good taste compared to tap water.
-Some manufacturers would use a flavoring agent on their product to enhance its quality.
+Some manufacturers use a flavoring agent on their products to enhance their quality.

-Thus, you can find flavored bottled water with fruity and tropical flavors that encourage people to drink water instead of juices, teas, coffees, or sodas.
+Thus, flavored bottled water with fruity and tropical flavors encourages people to drink water instead of juices, teas, coffees, or sodas.

-These products are also regulated by the FDA to monitor their quality and health purposes.
+The FDA also regulates these products to monitor their quality and health purposes.
 However, not all flavored bottled water is free of calories, for these are commonly made from sugar.

 To check if the water contains sugar, always check the ingredients listed on the product's packaging.